iter8-tools/iter8/mkdocs/docs/getting-started/quick-start/with-knative.md

     ```shell
     kind create cluster
+    kubectl cluster-info --context kind-kind
     ```
-    Ensure that the cluster has sufficient resources (for example, 5 cpus and 10GB of memory).
+    Ensure that the cluster has sufficient resources, for example, 2 cpus and 4GB of memory.

 ## 2. Clone repo
 ```shell